-Enforcement is possible systemwide (all users), for selected groups only and can also be excluded for certain groups.
+Enforcement is possible system-wide (all users), for selected groups only and can also be excluded for certain groups.

 These settings can be found in the administrator's security settings.

 The screenshot shows the Nextcloud administrator interface.
-The left sidebar is titled 'Security' and contains the following items: Personal (Personal info, Security, Accessibility, Sharing), Administration (Overview, Basic settings, Sharing, Security, Theming, Groupware, Workflow).
-The 'Security' item is selected.
+The left sidebar has a 'Personal' section with links for Personal info, Security, Notifications, Sharing, Appearance and accessibility, Availability, and Flow.
+The 'Administration' section includes Overview, Basic settings, Sharing, Security (which is selected and highlighted in blue), Theming, Artificial Intelligence, Groupware, Administration privileges, and Activity.
 The main content area is titled 'Two-Factor Authentication'.
-It contains a sub-section 'Add client' with fields for 'Name' and 'Redirection URI' and a 'Add' button.
-Below this is a section titled 'Two-Factor Authentication' with the following text: 'Two-factor authentication can be enforced for all users and specific groups.
+It contains a description: 'Two-factor authentication can be enforced for all users and specific groups.
 If they do not have a two-factor provider configured, they will be unable to log into the system.'
-A checkbox 'Enforce two-factor authentication' is checked.
-Below this is a section titled 'Limit to groups' with the text 'Enforcement of two-factor authentication can be set for certain groups only.
-Two-factor authentication is enforced for all members of the following groups.'
-A text input field contains 'admin'.
-Below this is a section titled 'Excluded groups' with the text 'Two-factor authentication is not enforced for members of the following groups.'
-A text input field contains 'Excluded groups'.
-A 'Save changes' button is present.
-At the bottom is a section titled 'Server-side encryption' with the text 'Server-side encryption makes it possible to encrypt files which are uploaded to this server.
-This comes with limitations like a performance penalty, so enable this only if needed.' and a checkbox 'Enable server-side encryption' which is unchecked.
+There is a toggle switch for 'Enforce two-factor authentication' which is turned on.
+Below it is a 'Limit to groups' section with a note: 'Enforcement of two-factor authentication can be set for certain groups only.'
+It shows 'Two-factor authentication is enforced for all members of the following groups.' with a dropdown menu showing 'admin'.
+It also shows 'Two-factor authentication is not enforced for members of the following groups.' with a dropdown menu.
+A note at the bottom states: 'When groups are selected/excluded, they use the following logic to determine if a user has 2FA enforced: if no groups are selected, 2FA is enabled for everyone except members of the excluded groups.
+If groups are selected, 2FA is enabled for all members of these.
+If a user is both in a selected and excluded group, the selected takes precedence and 2FA is enforced.'
+A 'Save changes' button is at the bottom of this section.
+Below it is a 'Server-side encryption' section with a note: 'Server-side encryption makes it possible to encrypt files which are uploaded to this server.
+This comes with limitations like a performance penalty, so enable this only if needed.' and a toggle switch for 'Enable server-side encryption' which is turned off.
+The final section is 'OAuth 2.0 clients' with a note: 'OAuth 2.0 allows external services to request access to Nextcloud 28.' and a link to 'https://nextcloud.com/28'.
+The top of the interface has a standard browser header with tabs, a search bar, and a user profile icon.